keploy/community-blog/clrkevdd1000808lc3bjc5vfo.md

 ---

-Cucumber-js and BDD are not new, still many developers are fairly unfamiliar with them, the two together can be very powerful tools for both non-tech people and developers.

-## What Is BDD?
+While BDD and Cucumber.js have been around for some time, many developers are still unfamiliar with how these tools can streamline development processes and improve software quality.

+This comprehensive guide will help you understand the core concepts of BDD, how to implement it using Cucumber.js, and how this approach can benefit your projects by making automated tests more readable and maintainable.

+## Understanding BDD: Business Driven Development Explained

 BDD is short for Business Driven Development, it's way to close the gap between business people and technical people.
 Basically, BDD has evolved from TDD, there's a high chance that you might even be doing BDD without knowing it, as sometimes the lines between them aren't clear.